afqueiruga/afqueiruga.github.io/CV.md

   management, testing and verification.
 Programming methodology focused on developing independent, reusable packages.
 - Theoretical background in mechanics, electromagnetism, multiphase transport.
+- Use of exotic computing architectures, such as GPUs and FPGAs.

 #  Education